-The following features can be accessed through the 3 UConnect® system if the feature(s) are available on your cellular service plan.
-For example, if your cellular service plan provides three-way calling, this feature can be accessed through the UConnect® system.
+The following features can be accessed through the uconnect® phone if the feature(s) are available on your cellular service plan.
+For example, if your cellular service plan provides three-way calling, this feature can be accessed through the uconnect® phone.
 Check with your cellular service provider for the features that you have.